12mmk/AI40A_group3_project_CodeExam/README.md

 ## 17. Testing strategy

-- **Unit tests** — partial credit calculation, output comparison and whitespace normalisation, deadline arithmetic with time multipliers, state transitions
+- **Unit tests** — pure functions, no Flask needed: partial credit calculation, output comparison and whitespace normalisation, deadline arithmetic with time multipliers, state transitions
 - **Integration tests** — the whole submission path: create exam, start session, submit, grade, override, export
 - **Authorisation tests** — one per row of the threat model in section 16
 - **Template and route tests** — every page route returns 200 for the right role and 403 for the wrong one; forms reject a missing CSRF token; no template renders unescaped user input